cam-sol/web-development-project/README.md

 # web-development-project
-For class project in web development
+For class project in web development!